 Flint and Dearborn Campuses

-For members of our UM-Flint and UM-Dearborn campus communities, the Diabetes Prevention Center offers classes locally, and Omada Health offers an online version of the program with new sessions starting every week.
+For members of our UM-Flint and UM-Dearborn campus communities, the Diabetes Prevention Center offers classes in the Flint and Dearborn areas, and Omada Health offers an online version of the program with new sessions starting every week.
 U-M Premier Care covers the cost of the program through both organizations.
-In addition, if you live in Wayne or Oakland County, the Diabetes Prevention Center covers the full cost of the program, even if you do not have U-M Premier Care coverage.

 You are eligible to join the Diabetes Prevention Program with no out-of-pocket cost if you meet all of the following criteria.

 - You have U-M Premier Care or GradCare coverage.